 Searching for a New York City apartment is comparable to navigating a concrete jungle.
 It is made more challenging since there are more than just walls, square footage, and appliances to consider.
 You are entering into a (vertical) community.
 This means the building and its amenities are a strong consideration.
 We will break down the walls of the apartment building to guide you through the process.

 This is a familiar real estate refrain, but it takes on a whole new meaning for New York City apartments.
 There are different definitions for a desirable location outside of the city.
-In the city, convenience is very important.
-If your building is near transportation, that is a major plus.
+In the city, convenience is essential.
+If your building is near transportation, that is a significant plus.
 Those on the Upper East Side can attest to this since there is currently only one subway line.
-Other important factors are being close to parks (Central Park is obvious, but there are other ones, too) and desirable stores are preferable due to the convenience.
+Other important factors are being close to parks (Central Park is prominent, but there are other ones, too) and desirable stores are preferable due to the convenience.

 The interior and exterior